 When the time is right, opportunities will present themselves.
 And remember, you are growing in confidence and skill and that takes time.
 Be consistent, show up, be approachable, create community, engage with your audience, and build trust.

 7. Make Time For Rest

+The most often overlooked one of the 7 Ways to Nurture Your Creative Process is rest.
 Rest is ceasing to work towards a monetary end, without the hope of producing something external while feeding something internal.
 Connecting to our soul; that which cannot be bought or measured should be given regular time.